 Also, while paying off a Speedy Cash loan on time won't help you improve your credit score, it can lower your score if you miss a payment.
 If you're working to build better credit, ask your local Speedy Cash location if they'll run a credit check, so you know what to expect.

 When you borrow money from Speedy Cash, there are several options for repayment:

-Write a post-dated check for the borrowed amount plus any finance charges and fees.
-The check will be cashed at the end of your loan term.
+- A post-dated check for the borrowed amount plus any finance charges and fees

 It's important to note that if you agree to a post-dated check or automatic payment option, the money will be withdrawn from your account even if you have insufficient funds, which could result in an overdraft fee or bounced check.

 If you're unable to pay off your Speedy Cash loan in the agreed-upon time frame, contact their customer service department by phone or in-store.

 You may be able to get an extended due date or an alternate payment plan—but keep in mind that doing this will likely cause you to pay even more in interest.

 Dealing with a financial emergency is stressful enough as it is — the last thing you need is for a shady lender to make the situation even worse.
 Here's what you can expect from your Speedy Cash experience.

 How do Speedy Cash rates compare to other loans?